 9. Many of these books have been geared more toward females.
 Sorry about that, it’s just that I am a female..
 But I do have to include the Percy Jackson and the Olympians series by Rick Riordan.
 It took my brother years to convince, err force, me to read past the first book.
 Once I did though, the adventurous story had me hooked.
 There is humor, an education in Greek Mythology, and lots of fun parallels between an unreal god/ demi-god existence and the one we humans know so well.

 10. No Graven Image by Elisabeth Elliot is a fantastic book about a missionary woman who went to Ecuador to share the Gospel with mountain Indians.
-She is so good at introducing the hardships and eases of being a new missionary.
+Elliot is so good at introducing the hardships and eases of being a new missionary, as she was one.
 The book also explores the sovereignty and character of God in an engaging way.

 This list is sadly lacking in classics.
 The reason for that is I have a hard time recommending classics because they’re usually so depressing.
 Every book has an impact on the reader but classic literature carries an even stronger weight.
-Maybe sometime I’ll do a post on literature I consider important.
+One of my favorite classic authors is Nathaniel Hawthorne, particularly Rappachini’s Daughter.

-I hope you find some good reading material in this list.
+I hope you will find a good read in this list.
 If you read one of these books, let me know what you think!